kissgyorgy/my-stars/README.md

 - [RedisGraph/RedisGraph](https://github.com/RedisGraph/RedisGraph) - A graph database as a Redis module
 - [google/hiba](https://github.com/google/hiba) - HIBA is a system built on top of regular OpenSSH certificate-based authentication that allows to manage flexible authorization of principals on pools of target hosts without the need to push customized authorized_users files periodically.
 - [BohemiaInteractive/DayZ-Central-Economy](https://github.com/BohemiaInteractive/DayZ-Central-Economy) - DayZ Central Economy configuration
-- [akon47/ScreenRecorder](https://github.com/akon47/ScreenRecorder) - ⏺️ A simple recording program with the ability to record screens and audio on your computer.
 - [nuvious/pam-duress](https://github.com/nuvious/pam-duress) - A Pluggable Authentication Module (PAM) which allows the establishment of alternate passwords that can be used to perform actions to clear sensitive data, notify IT/Security staff, close off sensitive network connections, etc if a user is coerced into giving a threat actor a password.
 - [tangentforks/XPokerEval](https://github.com/tangentforks/XPokerEval) - XPokerEval from the old codingthewheel.com blog
 - [gsliepen/tinc](https://github.com/gsliepen/tinc) - a VPN daemon